Eat smart, stay healthy: diet tips for healthy, happy kidneys

 - Puffy eyes

-And, finally, keep up with your annual health checks (like blood pressure tests).
+- First, keep up with annual health checks (like blood pressure tests).
 These are vital to catch any potential issues in good time – and treat the condition.
 If you suspect a problem with your kidneys, speak to your doctor or go to a clinic for blood and urine tests.

 Images: Freepik